 - Taumadhi Square: Nyatpolo Temple, Bhairab temple and Tilmadhev temple etc.

 - Dattatraya Square: Dattatraya temple, Bhimsen temple and pea-cocked window.

-- Potter Square: Various shape of clay made pots, old profession in the world.
+- Potter Square: Various shape of clay made pots, an old profession in the world.

-Many travellers consider Changunarayan, the oldest and historic temple as a living museum of carving from Lichhbai dynasty.
+Many travellers consider Changunarayan, the oldest and historic temple as a living museum of carving from the Lichhavi dynasty.
 The temple is listed as a World Heritage Site and attracts hundreds of tourists every year.
-Beside artistic architectural monuments, Bhaktapur is also famous for an outstanding panoramic view of mountains and city scape.
+Beside artistic architectural monuments, Bhaktapur is also famous for an outstanding panoramic view of mountains and cityscape.

 - Day 1 - Arrival in Kathmandu (1,300m/4,264ft).

 - Day 5 - From Nagarkot back to Kathmandu.